babadro/burn/burn-book/src/examples.md

 `src/main.rs` for a binary crate).
 Any module declared in the crate root file will be inserted in the crate for compilation.

-All Burn examples are library crates and they can contain one or more executable examples that uses the library.
+All Burn examples are library crates and they contain one or more executable examples that uses the library.
 We even have some Burn examples that uses the library crate of other examples.

-The examples are unique files under the `examples` directory.
-Each file produces an executable file with the same name.
+The examples are single files under the `examples` directory.
+Each file produces an executable with the same name.
 Each example can then be executed with `cargo run --example <executable name>`.

 Below is a file tree of a typical Burn example package: